What is the Open Scholarship Knowledge Base?

 How can I get involved?

-We share regular news about the OSKB along with ways you can contribute to the growing database of information.
+We also share regular news about the OSKB along with ways you can contribute to the growing database of information.
 Stay up-to-date by subscribing to our project newsletter below.